-- Budget allocations will depend on campus student enrollment for Title I-AI and Title IV-A. Title I-A monies are allocated to schools based on the campus' total number of economically disadvantaged students. - Assess Campus Improvement Plans for accountability purposes and provide school administrators with technical support. - Monitor capital outlay expenditures as identified in the respective Campus and District Improvement Plans.
+- Allocate Title I-A monies to schools based on the campus' total number of economically disadvantaged students. - Assess Campus Improvement Plans for accountability purposes and provide school administrators with technical support. - Monitor capital outlay expenditures as identified in the respective Campus and District Improvement Plans.